samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 *Nuisance Hazard (Levels 1–4)*

 A quicksand pit is 10 feet deep and covers the ground in a 10-foot square.
 A creature that enters the area sinks 1d4 + 1 feet into the quicksand and has the [Restrained](/sources/dnd/free-rules/rules-glossary#RestrainedCondition) condition.
-At the start of each of the creature’s turns, it sinks another 1d4 feet.
-As long as the creature isn’t completely submerged in quicksand, it can take an action to try to escape, doing so with a successful Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check (DC 10 plus the number of feet the creature has sunk into the quicksand).
+At the start of each of the creature's turns, it sinks another 1d4 feet.
+As long as the creature isn't completely submerged in quicksand, it can take an action to try to escape, doing so with a successful Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check (DC 10 plus the number of feet the creature has sunk into the quicksand).
 A creature that is completely submerged in quicksand has [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover) and the [Blinded](/sources/dnd/free-rules/rules-glossary#BlindedCondition) condition and risks suffocation.

 A creature can pull another creature within its reach out of a quicksand pit by taking an action and succeeding on a Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check (DC 5 plus the number of feet the creature has sunk into the quicksand).